White House press secretary resigns

 The resignation marked the end of one of the most tumultuous tenures for a White House press secretary, one that saw Spicer repeatedly undermined in his role as the White House's public-facing spokesman by the President's own public statements and tweets.

-Spicer handled the responsibilities of both press secretary and communications director during much of his tenure, overseeing the White House's response to a near non-stop deluge of controversy, particularly concerning the widening federal investigation into potential ties between Trump campaign associates and Russian officials.
+Spicer handled the responsibilities of both press secretary and communications director for much of the time, overseeing the White House's response to a near non-stop deluge of controversy, particularly concerning the widening federal investigation into potential ties between Trump campaign associates and Russian officials.

 White House chief of staff Reince Priebus introduced Scaramucci as the new communications director to a round of applause, according to a source in the room.

 The source told CNN that Spicer said Scaramucci was going to do a great job and will help with transition.
 He thanked the team, who gave him a round of applause.
-The source added that Spicer is really upset but handled the introduction for Scaramucci well.
+The source added that Spicer was really upset but handled the introduction for Scaramucci well.

-White House staffers are "shocked" by Spicer's sudden resignation, two White House officials told CNN.
+White House staffers are "shocked" by Spicer's sudden resignation, two administration officials told CNN.

 Trump wanted Scaramucci in the White House